funkystuff/Drill_To_Gcode/README.md

-# Drill_To_Hcode
+# Drill_To_GCode
-Drill to gcode converter for alla CNC
+Drill to GCode converter for CNC

-The project consist in a simple program that convert a excellon drill file to a gcode file , ready for use with standard gcode interpreter.
+The project consist in a simple application that converts an Excellon drill file to a GCode file ready for use with standard GCode interpreter.
-The application crate a gcode file for each drill tool exported form your PCB Cad software. it works also with 3D printer as reprap with Marlin firmware.
+The application create a GCode file for each drill tool specified inside the Excellon file exported from your PCB EDA software.
+It works also with 3D printer like RepRap with Marlin firmware.